Convoy PQ 17: Convoy losses

-In the voyage to the Russian ports, some of the ships and lifeboat craft took refuge along the frozen coast of Novaya Zemlya, landing at Matochkin.
+In the voyage to the Russian ports, some of the ships and lifeboat craft took refuge along the coast of Novaya Zemlya, landing at Matochkin.
 The Soviet tanker Azerbaijan lost her cargo of linseed oil and much of SS Winston-Salems cargo was jettisoned in Novaya Zemlya.
-Many of the ships' locations were unknown, in spite of searches by Coastal Command aircraft, which had proceeded to north Russia after their patrols and by minesweepers and corvettes.
+Many ships' locations were unknown, in spite of searches by Coastal Command aircraft, which had proceeded to north Russia after their patrols and by minesweepers and corvettes.
 A fortnight elapsed before the results of the attacks and the fate of the convoy were fully known.
 Of the 34 ships which had left Iceland, 23 were sunk; two British, four American, one Panamanian and two Russian merchant ships reached Arkhangelsk.
 Two American ships, Samuel Chase and Benjamin Harrison, docked at Murmansk.
 The deliveries amounted to 70000 ST out of the 200000 ST which had started from Iceland.
-Matériel losses in the convoy were: 3,350 vehicles, 210 aircraft, 430 tanks and 109,466 short tons (99,316 t) of other cargo such as food and ammunition.
+Equipment losses in the convoy were, 3,350 vehicles, 210 aircraft, 430 tanks and 109,466 ST of other cargo such as food and ammunition.